-However, some are great examples of unique African building styles.
+However, some are splendid examples of unique African building styles.
 Here are some incredible forts, fortresses, and castles in Africa that show the continent’s rich architectural history and varied past.

 The Qaitbay Citadel

 The Citadel of Qaitbay is a remarkable fortress in Alexandria, Egypt.
 It was built during the Mamluk Sultan Qaitbay.
-As part of the city’s defences, it was built on the site of the Lighthouse of Alexandria, which was in ruins at the time.
-Even though it eventually stopped being useful for defence, the Qaitbay Citadel Alexandria Egypt was still used as a fortress until the late 1800s.
+As part of the city’s defenses, it was built on the site of the Lighthouse of Alexandria, which was in ruins at the time.
+Even though it eventually stopped being useful for defense, the Qaitbay Citadel in Alexandria Egypt was still used as a fortress until the late 1800s.
 In the 1950s, it became a museum about ships.

 Elmina Castle in Ghana

 The Portuguese built many forts and castles in Africa.
 One of these is the Elmina Castle in Ghana, also called Feitoria da Mina.
 It was built in 1482 in Elmina, Ghana, on the coast.
 It was one of the first European buildings constructed south of the Sahara Desert.